ruohoruotsi/LSTM-Music-Genre-Classification/README.md

-# LSTM-Music-Genre-Classification
+## Music Genre Classification with LSTMs

-Classify music files according to genre from the GTZAN music corpus.
+ * Classify music files based on genre from the GTZAN music corpus
+ * GTZAN corpus is included for easy of use
-Use LSTM Recurrent Neural Nets from the Keras deep learning framework
+ * Use multiple layers of LSTM Recurrent Neural Nets
+ * Implementations in PyTorch, Keras & Darknet.

+#### Dependencies
+ * Keras
+ * numpy - yay math!
+ * librosa - for audio feature extraction

-ideas for improving accuracy:
+Ideas for improving accuracy:
-normalize mfccs and other featues decay learning rate how are we initing?
+ * Normalize mfccs and other input features
+ * Decay learning rate
+ * How are we initing the weights?
+ * Better optimization hyperparameters (too little dropout)
+ * Do you have avoidable bias?
+How's your variance?